ChayaSt/course_website/data_management/README.md

 ---
 ### Installations & Prerequisites
 * GitHub account is recommended.
-* No installations or pre-configurations are necessary.
+* No installations are necessary.

 ## Session description